-You may vote at the Annual Meeting if you were a holder of shares of Concentrix common stock, par value \$0.0001 per share ("Common Stock"), as of the close of business on January 24, 2022 (the "record date").
-Each share of Common Stock is entitled to one vote on each matter presented for action at the Annual Meeting of Stockholders (the "Annual Meeting").
+You may vote at the Annual Meeting if you were a holder of shares of Concentrix Corporation common stock, par value \$0.0001 per share ("Common Stock"), as of the close of business on January 25, 2023 (the "record date").
+As of the record date, 52,069,044 shares of Common Stock were outstanding.
+Each share of Common Stock is entitled to one vote on each matter presented for action at the Annual Meeting.